jivesx/Guides-for-Protests/at_protest.md

 # Things you can do to protect your digital self
 ## An essential list for protestors

+** This is an unordered list of suggestions.
+Once I have feedback on this, I will put out a poll to get rankings** ** from those rankings I am thinking of multiople size handouts from the essential to the good ideas.**

 Disable face or fingerprint login
 ![Android Logo](/logos/android.png) Settings > Security (or Security & location) > Smart Lock > Trusted face > Remove Trusted face
 ![Android Logo](/logos/android.png) Settings >  Security (or Security & location) > Fingerprints  and then remove fingerprints